mikael-ros/Numerical-Analysis/readme.md

 > [!NOTE]
-> I have now handed in my exam for this course, and unless I do not pass, this will be the final state of this repository without outside contributions.
+> I have passed this course and will not keep updating this repository.
+Feel free to contribute missing solutions.

 # Notes, anki cards, and exercise solutions for Numerical Analysis
 > second edition, Timothy Sauer